 Balanced Port TXV

-I walked into a supply house the other day and I was looking at “universal” expansion valve on the shelf.
+I walked into a supply house the other day and I was looking at a “universal” expansion valve on the shelf.
 The friendly guy behind the counter saw me and walked over, after saying hello he offered

 “That’s a great valve, it’s even balanced port”.

 Now I am a bit of a trouble maker, I should have just nodded and said “uh huh” but instead I asked, “what does balanced port mean?”.
-The counter guy sort of half shrugged and said “I guess it means it works on a lot of different systems?”
+The counter guy sort of half shrugged and said: “I guess it means it works on a lot of different systems?”

 I would bet that most people in the industry have heard the term “balanced port” and figure it sounds like a good thing but don’t really know what it does.
 Not long ago, I would have been one of them.

 We have all been taught that there are three forces that act on an expansion valve –

 - Evaporator Pressure (external equalizer) is a closing force

 - The Spring is a closing force